The maximum efficiency of nano heat engines depends on more than temperature: Main results

-Clearly, however, heat engines \emph{can} be built, prompting the question how this might be possible.
-We show that for \emph{any} $\varepsilon > 0$, there exists a process such that $W_\textup{ext} > 0$.
+Clearly, however, it is unreasonable to say that no heat engine could work at all in the quantum nanoregime, prompting the question how this might be possible.
+We show that for \emph{any} $\varepsilon > 0$, there exists a heat engine such that $W_\textup{ext} > 0$ can be achieved.
 Therefore, a heat engine is possible if we ask only for near perfect work.
 Interestingly, even in the macroscopic regime, we can envision a heat engine that only extracts work with probability $1-\varepsilon$, but over many cycles of the engine we do not notice this feature when looking at the average work gained in each run.

-To study the efficiency in the nanoscale regime, we make crucial use of the second laws of quantum thermodynamics~\cite{2ndlaw} .
+To study the efficiency in the nanoscale regime we make crucial use of the second laws of quantum thermodynamics~\cite{2ndlaw}.
 It is apparent from these laws that we might only discover further limitations to the efficiency than we see at the macroscopic scale.
 Indeed they do arise, as we find that the efficiency no longer depends on just the temperatures of the heat baths.
-Instead, the explicit structure of the cold bath Hamiltonian $\hat{H}_{\cold}$ becomes important (a similar argument can be made for the hot bath).
-Consider a cold bath comprised of $n$ two-level systems each with its own energy gap, where $n$ can be arbitrarily large, but finite.
-Let us denote the spectral gap of the cold bath---the energy gap between its ground state and first excited state---by $E_\textup{min}$.
-We can then define the quantity \be \Omega=\frac{E_\textup{min}(\beta_\cold-\beta_\hot)}{1+e^{-\beta_\cold E_\textup{min}}}, \ee and study the efficiency in the \emph{quasi-static} limit.
-This means that the final state of the cold bath is thermal, and its final temperature $T_f$ is higher than $T_\cold$ by only a positive infinitesimal amount.
+Instead, the explicit structure of the cold bath Hamiltonian $\hat{H}_{\cold}$ becomes important (a similar argument can be made for the hot bath) --- even when choosing the optimal machine.